What is a Beneficiary?

 Should I have a life insurance policy?

-By simply asking this question, you are taking the right steps to make sure your family is protected when you pass.
+By simply asking this question, you are taking the first step to make sure your family is protected when you pass away.

 Many employers offer small life insurance policies as a benefit, but that may not be enough to ensure your family’s stability after you’re gone.
 Considering additional protection is an important part of everyone’s financial journey.